 About the Medical Laboratory Science Program

 The School of Medical Laboratory Science was established in 1934 as The School of Medical Technology.
-It is a 12-month program, equivalent to the senior year of college (3+1 option), but applicants with a baccalaureate degree (4+1) who meet entrance requirements may also be considered.
+It is an 11 month program, equivalent to the senior year of college (3+1 option), but applicants with a baccalaureate degree (4+1) who meet entrance requirements may also be considered.

 Time in the program is divided between education in the classroom setting with relevant hands-on experience gained in the hospital laboratory.
 The usual class size is six students per year, although the faculty committee reserves the right to modify the class size due to circumstances in any year.
 Classroom and laboratory training is located on the main hospital campus.